 Make the Carbonara Sauce

-Step 2) - Now prepare the pecorino cream.
-So, in a bowl put the eggs and pecorino Romano cheese.
-Use the whole egg, not only the egg yolk.
+Step 2) - Now, let's make the pecorino cream.
+In a bowl, whisk together the eggs and Pecorino Romano cheese.

-Pecorino Romano, the only cheese that is recommended for making carbonara, is a very salty and flavorful Italian cheese so there is no need to add salt.
+Tip 2: Pecorino Romano is the only cheese recommended for an authentic carbonara recipe.
+It’s naturally salty and packed with flavor, so there’s no need to add extra salt.

 Step 3) - Add some freshly ground black pepper.
 Then, mix quickly with a fork - or a hand whisk - until you have a creamy sauce.